 On what floor or ground conditions will you use the dolly?
-Well, it is used mostly on a rough or paved road?
-Do you intend to use it on stairs?
+Is it used mostly on a rough or paved road?
+Do you intend to use it on the stairs?

 Large, puncture-proof wheels will be more capable of negotiating uneven ground and for carrying heavy loads.
 If you’d need to maneuver around tight corners or curves, it would be best to pick one with 360-degree swivel casters.

 As mentioned earlier, some hand trucks are fitted with special wheels built for climbing stairs.

 Do you need to frequently bring a dolly with you?